EI Communities in Arizona

 The town of Clarkdale in the southwest corner of the valley has some polluting industry, such as a cement factory and an asphalt plant, as well as a Superfund site.

-The valley is every fall plagued by smoke from forest fires.
+The valley is every year plagued by smoke from forest fires.

-There is a large New Frontiers health food store in Sedona, and also a smaller store there.
+There is a large Whole Foods health food store in Sedona, and also a smaller store there.
 In Cottonwood, there is the Mount Hope health food store.

 The north campground in Dead Horse State Park is a good base for exploring this area.
 For remote primitive camping, go five miles east of Camp Verde on highway 260, then turn onto a Forest Service road and camp on one of the turnoffs along it.